DheepthaRai/Hello-world/README.md

 # Hello-world

+My first Repo :')

-This repository contains Hello World! statements of Python and Java.
-This is my attempt at trying to understand the ways of GitHub :)
+This repository contains "Hello World!" statements in various languages.
+An attempt to try and understand the ways of GitHub